-With two pregnancies behind me I jumped back into my running shoes on New Year’s day and I’m back on a strict paleo regime… well 95% of the time.
-We all need to break the rules now and then, or it’s just no fun.
+Paleo is all well and good 95% of the time, but we all need to break the rules now and then, or it’s just no fun.
 So I sneaked these sticky toffees in for a supper party while it’s still wintry enough to get away with them.

-Sticky toffee puddings must be one of the best British classics around.
-Done right, they’re little towers of moist, decadent and gooey yumminess – every bit as wicked as they sound.
-And the best part about them is how easy they are to whip up – particularly convenient if you’re wanting to take the stress out of a dinner party and make them in advance.
-They freeze incredibly well.
+Sticky toffee puddings must be one of the best British classics around and the best part about them is how easy they are to whip up – particularly convenient if you’re wanting to take the stress out of a dinner party and make them in advance.
+They freeze incredibly well too.

 Recipe adapted from Delia Smith